top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

     duckiebot $ sudo adduser ubuntu i2c
     duckiebot $ sudo adduser ubuntu input

+XXX: forgot to add to aug20 image:

+    duckiebot $ sudo adduser ubuntu video

 You may need to do the following (but might be done already through `raspi-config`): XXX

     duckiebot $ sudo udevadm trigger

-### SSH config
+### Basic SSH config

-Create the SSH directory with appropriate permissions:
+Do the basic SSH config.

-    duckiebot $ cd ~
-    duckiebot $ mkdir -p ~/.ssh
-    duckiebot $ chmod g-rwx,o-rwx ~/.ssh
+See: The procedure is documented in [](#ssh-local-configuration).

+Note: this is not in the aug10 image.

+### Passwordless SSH config

-Add `.authorized_keys` so that we can all do passwordless ssh.
+Add `.authorized_keys` so that we can all do passwordless SSH.

 The key is at the URL